AlainBenbassat/landingpages/README.md

 ![example layout 2](images/layout-full.png "Example Layout 2")

+Experiment by putting your text in either the header, footer, left column, or the right column to view the different page layouts.

-## Links to Other Pages
+## Hyperlinks to Other Pages

-In the rich text editor you can easily create hyperlinks to other pages.
+In the rich text editor you can create hyperlinks to other pages.
 These can be links to existing CiviCRM pages and forms, or links to other landing pages.

-The URL structure of landing pages is: /civicrm/landingpage/show?id=ID&reset=1
+The URL structure of a landing page is: /civicrm/landingpage/show?id=ID&reset=1

 Replace ID with the unique number of the corresponding page.
 See Administer > System Settings > Landing Pages.